josenrihernand/github-personal-repo/README_MD_Python_Script.md

 http://20.20.120.120:8080/pr/espn-pr/v1/teamcity?buildType=ConnectedDevices_Imaginary_01PullRequest

-Continuing with the same example, if we wanted to specify the hostname+path in --u argument, we could run the script as below:
+Continuing with the same example, if we wanted to specify the hostname+path in --u argument, we would run the script as below:

 ```
 python update_webhooks.py --d False --o codetest-github-hooks-01 --t "xxxxx" --c 10.10.110.110 --u http://pr.aws.hosted.espn.com/espn-pr/v1/teamcity --k webhook